mtumilowicz/rust-rocket-workshop/README.txt

     * You need to ask yourself "Does the struct own this data?".
 If so, you go with 'static (unborrowed) fields and if not, you go with references.
 If ownership is shared, you go with Rc/Weak/Arc depending on the kind of ownership.
 And if it's possibly shared, you go with Cow.
     * I'd just default to String for struct fields (unless it's a constant string literal so that you can use &'static str. &str is easy for read-only function parameters, but it's a pain for structs, so I generally only use it if I really need it.
 1. error: unrecoverable: panic, recoverable: result
+    * In Rust, panic is safe and per thread.
+The boundaries between threads serve as a firewall for panic; panic doesn’t automatically spread from one thread to the threads that depend on it.
+Instead, a panic in one thread is reported as an error Result in other threads.
+The program as a whole can easily recover.
     * // Errors should implement the std::error::Error trait,
       // but the default definitions for the Error methods are fine. impl std::error::Error for JsonError { }